Rareloop/primer/README.md

 		{{ #inc elements/forms/input }}
 	</div>

-Data from the included pattern will be loaded for it by default.
-If you want to override the data in the parent pattern you can add it to the parent patterns `data.json` with a key that matches the last part of the included patterns `id` e.g. For the above example we would have something like:

-	{
-		"input": {
-			"title": "Sub Pattern Title"
-		}
-	}
+The `#inc` helper is compatible with the standard `{{> partial}}` Handlebars syntax except that it will also load default pattern data too.
+If you want to override the data passed into the included pattern from the parent pattern you can either:

+1. Pass in an object to be used as the context for the pattern (defined in `data.json`)

+	{{ #inc elements/forms/input childPatternData }}

+2. Pass in key value pairs

+	{{ #inc elements/forms/input type="email" id="customer-email" }}

+Data available in the child pattern is resolved as follows:

+	- Default pattern data loaded from included patterns `data.json` *(lowest priority)*
+	- Current pattern context
+	- Inline data passed in via the `#inc` function *(highest priority)*

 ## Templates